 Start up from macOS Recovery

-Determine whether you're using a Mac with Apple silicon, then follow the appropriate steps:
+First make sure that your Mac has a connection to the internet.
+Then determine whether you're using a Mac with Apple silicon and follow the appropriate steps:

 Turn on your Mac and continue to press and hold the power button until you see the startup options window.
-Click the gear icon labelled Options, then click Continue.
+Click the gear icon labeled Options, then click Continue.

 If you're asked to select a user you know the password for, select the user, click Next, then enter their administrator password.